-• Alcohol Enforcement and Education - The purpose of the Ohio Investigative Unit (OIU) project is to reduce the sale of alcoholic beverages to intoxicated persons, reduce underage consumption, and provide beverage service training to liquor permit premises in Ohio's top ten alcohol counties.
-In 2010, OIU will continue using a spatial technological program which will allow the OIU to identify liquor permit premises that appear to produce relatively high numbers of intoxicated persons.
-These identified premises will be the focus of selective enforcement and beverage service training.
+Alcohol Enforcement and Education

+The purpose of the Ohio Investigative Unit (OIU) project is to reduce the sale of alcoholic beverages to intoxicated persons, reduce underage consumption, and provide beverage service training to liquor permit premises in Ohio's OVI Task Force counties.
+In 2011, OIU will continue using a spatial technological program which will allow the OIU to identify liquor permit premises that appear to produce relatively high numbers of intoxicated persons.
+These identified premises will be the focus of selective compliance enforcement and beverage service training.
+Compliance enforcement checks liquor establishments to see which establishments are complying with liquor laws (serving to minors).
+Beverage service training trains those employees serving alcohol not to serve to either minor or over intoxicated persons.
 Armed with the information retrieved from spatial programs, the OIU will actively participate in local OVI task force meetings and OVI checkpoints.
 By providing data sharing, the OIU will be able to provide other state and local police departments with information to assist with their analytical capabilities.
 With this data, the OIU and local departments can effectively and efficiently focus enforcement efforts to selective liquor permit premises.
 Using these programs, the OIU will analyze alcohol-related crash trends over the course of the project, increases in beverage service training requests and track any media coverage.
 Reducing the sale of alcoholic beverages to intoxicated persons and to minors should help reduce the number of fatalities involving a driver or motorcycle operator with a blood alcohol concentration of .08 g/dL or higher and reduce the number of drivers 20 or younger involved in a fatal crash with a blood alcohol concentration of .08 g/dL or higher.

-Countywide OVI Task Force Program - This program is a countywide initiative to conduct high-visibility enforcement, public awareness, and education focusing on impaired driving.
+Countywide OVI Task Force Program

+This program is a countywide initiative to conduct high-visibility enforcement, public awareness, and education focusing on impaired driving.
 In order to reach our goal of reducing fatalities involving a driver or motorcycle operator with a blood alcohol concentration of .08 g/dL or higher, Ohio is concentrating its Countywide OVI Task Force Program in the counties experiencing the highest number of alcohol-related crashes.
-The top ten counties that experienced the highest number of alcohol-related fatal crashes in 2006, 2007 and 2008 (Ohio Traffic Crash Facts) are eligible to receive funding for the operation of a countywide OVI Task Force.
-The top ten counties for FFY 2010 are: Butler, Cuyahoga, Franklin, Hamilton, Lorain, Lucas, Montgomery, Stark, Summit and Trumbull.
+The top ten counties that experienced the highest number of alcohol-related fatal crashes in 2007, 2008 and 2009 (Ohio Traffic Crash Facts) are eligible to receive funding for the operation of a countywide OVI Task Force.
+The top ten counties for FFY 2011 are: Butler, Cuyahoga, Franklin, Hamilton, Lorain, Lucas, Montgomery, Stark, Summit and Trumbull.
 OTSO offers half funding to counties dropping out of the top ten and half funding to counties coming into the top ten.
 This allows for the counties dropping out of the top ten to develop an exit strategy.
 The new counties are only half funded due to the planning needed during the start up a countywide task force.
-In FFY 2010, Ashtabula and Mahoning dropped out of the top ten due to the success of the program.
-572 of the 1,309 alcohol related fatal crashes in 2006, 2007 and 2008 occurred in these twelve counties.
+While Lorain County is able to conduct check points with assistance from the patrol, they have been unable to get a task force fully implemented.
+Clark County was 11th in rank and in the three year period had only two fewer alcohol-related fatal crashes than Lorain County, so OTSO funded a task force in Clark County.
+Forty-three percent (516) of the 1,201 alcohol related fatal crashes in 2007, 2008 and 2009 occurred in these 11 counties.